 I spent the rest of that weekend with my friends, trying to forget, trying not to cry.
 I was relieved when Monday morning came and we headed back to Boston.
 I hadn’t finished my paper for the class on teaching autistic children, so I scribbled it out the last two hours of the drive.
 A half-ass effort that would surely merit a half-ass grade.

-I couldn’t help thinking that if he hadn’t broken up with me I would have gotten this paper done at home and it would have been amazing.
-Blaming him helped dull the pain..the anger was soothing.
+I couldn’t help thinking that if he hadn’t broken up with me, I would have gotten this paper done at home and it would have been amazing.
+Blaming him helped dull the pain..the anger, soothing as hell.
 I dropped it off in my professor’s office mailbox, then ran home to pack.
 Our flight was at 5 pm.

 I’ll spare you all the gory details, but, I had one of the best ‘crazy youth’ times of my life that spring break.
 I got really drunk for the first time without feeling nauseous or throwing up.
 I even heard myself slur for the first time, and ironically, it was when my friend and I stumbled out of one of the clubs on the strip and fell at the same time..laughing hysterically.
 A few guys came over to help us up.